About consciousness

 There are many theories about the mechanisms that generate subjective mental states.
 Some of the most popular ones are:

 It is difficult to square the four non-materialistic theories above with the apparent dependence of consciousness on information processing.
 When we are anaesthesized, we don’t have subjective experiences.
+Subjective experiences can also be altered by drugs in the brain and mental training.
 If consciousness is some sort of static property like mass or some even more fundamental quality of reality like space, then why does it concentrate in brains and why does it require information processing?

 I, like most scientists, trust Occams Razor which in this case points at materialism.
 The other theories not only lack an explanation of the nature of subjective mental states but also add additional speculative concepts to physics as we know it today.
 And they don’t explain the apparent dependence of subjective mental states on the brain and on information processing.

-To put materialism on equal footing with the other theories, we could posit that algorithms, or at least information processing whether computable or not 4, have some hitherto undetected mental properties.
+To put materialism on equal footing with the other theories, we could posit that certain algorithms, or certain types of information processing, whether computable or not 5, have some hitherto undetected mental properties.
 It would not be a more outlandish claim than that electrons have mental properties.
 As apparent from the rest of this post, I would claim that it is actually less outlandish.
-If we believe that mental states emanate from information processing, then they can be realized on different types of hardware, biological and silicon-based 5.
+If we believe that mental states emanate from information processing, then they can be realized on different types of hardware, biological and silicon-based 6.

 Consciousness is an evolutionary adaptation